EASS-HIT-PART-A-2024-CLASS-IV/CalorieTracker/README.md

-# Meal Management App
+# Calorie Tracker

-Welcome to the Meal Management App GitHub repository!
+Welcome to the Calorie Tracker GitHub repository!
 This project provides a user-friendly interface for managing your daily meals and tracking their calorie intake.
 Below you will find detailed instructions on how to set up and run the application, as well as an overview of its components and technologies used.

 ## Table of Contents